Skip to main content

 FormData Fields

-Pay attention to the FormData fields, even though we want to upload only one single image we must use the field as images and the same applies for other supported by default files (videos, documents) and overall files.
+Pay attention to the FormData field names.
+Even for a single image, use the field name images (plural).
+The same applies for other supported types (videos, documents) and overall files.

 Updating/Replacing Files